 The Netherlands has 7.3 million households (2.2 people per household).
 On average, each family spends 14 percent of its income on food, beverages, and tobacco.
 Holland is also one of the world’s wealthiest nations, excelling at trade and high-quality financial and professional services.

 Dutch products are shipped all over the world

 The Dutch economy is internationally oriented, and the agricultural sector is no different.
 Products from Holland can be found in supermarkets all over the world.
-The value of Dutch agricultural exports reached 81 billion USD in 2010, accounting for 16.4 percent of the total Dutch exports that year.
+The value of Dutch agricultural exports reached $97 billion in 2012, accounting for 20 percent of the total Dutch exports that year.
 Only the US exported more than the Netherlands.
-Dutch agricultural trade is diverse.
-In 2010, nearly $8.4 billion in ornamental plants and other greenery were exported, as was more than $7.4 billion in meat and meat products, and nearly $7.6 billion in eggs and dairy products.
+The Netherlands is responsible for 22 percent of the world’s potato exports, and has the second highest private research and development investment rate (as a percentage of GDP) in agri-food in Europe.

 Exports to the USA

 Of the considerable amount exported to the US from the Netherlands, meat, dairy, fruits and vegetables, grain, and cocoa and cocoa preparations represented the largest shares.
-The value of export to the United States was nearly $2.4 billion in 2010.
+The value of export to the United States was $2.3 billion in 2012.
 Americans especially like our cheese, chocolate, coffee, cocao, tea, vegetables and beer.
-The table below shows some of the main agricultural products exported to the United States in 2010:
+The table below shows some of the main agricultural products exported to the United States in 2012, according to UN Comtrade:

 Product Value to the US Beverages, spirits and vinegar $975 million Cocoa and cocoa preparations $284 million Ornamentals $242 million Live animals (mainly horses) $141 million Vegetables $115 million Oil seeds $106 million Dairy $78 million Fat and oils $57 million Fish $57 million Remaining agricultural products $245 million Total $2.3 billion